-One way I have seen the problems occur with using the “same attorney “is when that attorney asks the non-client to sign a universal waiver.
+I have seen the problems occur with using the "exact attorney "when that attorney asks the non-client to sign a universal waiver.

 Every person in Texas is entitled to notice of a divorce lawsuit.
-This is often accomplished by service of a copy of the lawsuit that was filed with the court.
-However, personal service is not the only way to bring a divorcing spouse under the power of the court so that the court can make orders regarding a married couple.
+This is often accomplished by service of a copy of the lawsuit filed with the Court.
+However, personal service is not the only way to bring a divorcing spouse under the power of the Court so that the Court can make orders regarding a married couple.

 Alternatively, a person can waive their right to be personally served with a copy of the lawsuit by signing a Waiver of Service.
 The waiver of service must be signed in the presence of a notary, notarized, and then filed with the Court.

 It says you do not want to be served by a process server or constable/sheriff or certified mail sent by the District Clerk.

 I would strongly caution a spouse going through a divorce not to sign a Waiver of Service.

 One reason is that there are different types of waivers of service, and some are known as a universal "Waiver Service," which has clauses included in the waiver of service that will affect your rights concerning the divorce or other court proceedings.

 Some of the harmful waivers out there mean that once you sign them, you're effectively telling the judge in this case: